HannesRammer/DartabaseTutorials/tutorials/TUT1.md

  **NOTE:**

-       additionally to the two columns, dartabase_migration creates for each table an "id", "created_at" and "updated_at" column, that will be filled automatically!
+       Additionally to the two columns, dartabase_migration creates for each table an "id", "created_at" and "updated_at" column, that will be filled automatically!

  Now that we have the structure, why not lets use it.